azicchetti/jquerymobile-router/README.md

 * Support for the pageinit event.
 * Bugfixes to support events for the first displayed page.
 * Default handler support
+* The original jquery mobile event is passed down to route handlers

 Upgrade notes
 =====================